Wild animal suffering: Editing practices and non-intervention norms

+Ethical critiques and audience responses

 David Pearce, a transhumanist and advocate for technological solutions for reducing the suffering of wild animals, is highly critical of how wildlife documentaries, which he refers to as "animal snuff-movies", represent wild animal suffering:Nature documentaries are mostly travesties of real life.
 They entertain and edify us with evocative mood-music and travelogue-style voice-overs.
 They impose significance and narrative structure on life's messiness.
 Wildlife shows have their sad moments, for sure.
 Yet suffering never lasts very long.
 It is always offset by homely platitudes about the balance of Nature, the good of the herd, and a sort of poor-man's secular theodicy on behalf of Mother Nature which reassures us that it's not so bad after all. ...
 That's a convenient lie. ...
 Lions kill their targets primarily by suffocation; which will last minutes.
 The wolf pack may start eating their prey while the victim is still conscious, though hamstrung.
-Sharks and the orca basically eat their prey alive; but in sections for the larger prey, notably seals.Pearce also argues, through analogy, how the idea of intelligent aliens creating stylised portrayals of human deaths for popular entertainment would be considered abhorrent; he asserts that, in reality, this is the role that humans play when creating wildlife documentaries.
+Sharks and the orca basically eat their prey alive; but in sections for the larger prey, notably seals.Pearce argues, through analogy, how the idea of intelligent aliens creating stylised portrayals of human deaths for popular entertainment would be considered abhorrent; he asserts that, in reality, this is the role that humans play when creating wildlife documentaries.

-Clare Palmer asserts that even when wildlife documentaries contain vivid images of wild animal suffering, they don't motivate a moral or practical response in the way that companion animals, such as dogs or cats, suffering in similar situations would and most people instinctively adopt the position of laissez-faire: allowing suffering to take its course, without intervention.
+Clare Palmer asserts that even when wildlife documentaries contain vivid images of wild animal suffering, they do not motivate a moral or practical response in the way that companion animals, such as dogs or cats, suffering in similar situations would and most people instinctively adopt the position of laissez-faire: allowing suffering to take its course, without intervention.

 Non-intervention as a filmmaking rule

 The question of whether wildlife documentary filmmakers should intervene to help animals is a topic of much debate.
-It has been described as a "golden rule" of such filmmaking to observe animals, but not intervene.
+It has been described as a "golden rule" of such filmmaking to observe animals but not intervene.
 The rule is occasionally broken, with BBC documentary crews rescuing some stranded baby turtles in 2016 and rescuing a group of penguins trapped in a ravine in 2018; the latter decision was defended by other wildlife documentary filmmakers.
 Filmmakers following the rule have been criticized for filming dying animals, such as an elephant dying of thirst, without helping them.